NIRSpec IFU Spectroscopy

 The JWST integral field spectroscopy mode enables spectral imaging over small fields of view.
 The NIRSpec integral field unit (IFU) is designed for studies of astronomical targets that are extended over a few arcseconds, or for sampling small regions of more extended objects.
 The NIRSpec IFU use cases range from the study of spatially resolved kinematics and emission lines in distant galaxies to atmospheric or topological features in extended moons or planets within the solar system.

 The primary benefit of an IFU is the ability to obtain the spectrum of a contiguous, extended area on the sky (Figure 1).
 Optical realignment of the spectra is accomplished by an “image slicing” technique using mirrors in the IFU.
 The resulting slit images are dispersed without confusion from neighboring spatial elements.
 The 3" × 3" square field of view is dissected into 30 slices (Figure 2) and mapped onto optics to create 900 spatial elements within the field of view.
-NIRSpec spatial IFU elements are 0.1" × 0.1" on the sky, and can be dispersed using any of the NIRSpec gratings or the prism to acquire spectral imaging data cubes over the 0.6–5.3 μm wavelength range where NIRSpec is sensitive.
+Each of the NIRSpec spatial IFU elements is 0.1" × 0.1" on the sky, and can be dispersed using any of the NIRSpec gratings or the prism to acquire spectral imaging data cubes over the 0.6–5.3 μm wavelength range where NIRSpec is sensitive.

 For further details on the IFU optics, please see the NIRSpec IFU instrument page.